 Let’s go over a few tips on how you can improve your personal statement.
-Using these tips can help to make your nursing personal statement stand out while remaining authentic and genuine.
+Using these tips can help to make your personal statement and essays for your nursing school application stand out while remaining authentic and genuine.

-Here are two examples of successfully written nursing school personal statements.
-We’ve also included how they are good examples to help you improve your own personal statement.
+Here are two nursing personal statement examples that were written successfully.
+We’ve also included explanations of how they are good examples to help you improve your own personal statement.

 *Important note: Do not use our samples in your nursing school application.
 These examples are meant to serve as a guide when crafting your own original personal statement for nursing school.